ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 "alumni forwarders", role-based email aliases, and mailing lists across the Internet.

-A domain that expects to send only targeted messages to account holders
-- a bank, for example - could have account holders using addresses such as jones@alumni.example.edu (an address that relays the messages to another address with a real mailbox) or finance@association.example (a role-based address that does similar relaying for the current head of finance at the association).
-When such mail is delivered to the actual recipient mailbox, it will necessarily fail SPF checks, as the incoming IP address will be that of example.edu or association.example, and not an address authorized for the sending domain.
+As an example of this, a bank might send only targeted messages to account holders.
+Those account holders might have given their bank addresses such as jones@alumni.example.edu (an address that relays the messages to another address with a real mailbox) or finance@association.example (a role-based address that does similar relaying for the current head of finance at the association).
+When such mail is delivered to the actual recipient mailbox, it will necessarily fail SPF checks if the RFC5321.MailFrom address is not rewritten by the relaying MTA, as the incoming IP address will be that of example.edu or association.example, and not an address authorized for the sending domain.
 DKIM signatures will generally remain valid in these relay situations.

 > It is therefore critical that domains that publish p=reject
 > **MUST NOT** rely solely on SPF to secure a DMARC pass, and